-- ∂-Finite sequences are defined up to values on an algebraic set Δ. - Closures under +, ×, S_i are sound, but out of an unknown Δ . - Meaning of summation is dubious if summation range intersects Δ.
+- Recurrences are valid out of an algebraic set Δ . - Closures under +, \times , S_i are sound, but out of an unknown Δ . - Meaning of summation is dubious if summation range intersects Δ.

 Hope:

 - Easy: Discover the recurrences by a Maple session by algorithms. - Uneasy: Guard each of them by a proviso, but how to get it?